harutekku/Various-Markdown-Notes/Concurrency/CppCon - Atomics.md

 ### Special atomic operations
   - Increment and decrement for raw pointers
-  - Addition, substraction and bitwise logic operations for integral types
+  - Addition, subtraction and bitwise logic operations for integral types
   - `std::atomic<bool>` is valid, but doesn't have any special operations
   - `std::atomic<double>` is valid, no special operations and no atomic increment
   - Explicit reads and writes
     - `load()` gets a value atomically
     - `store()` stores a value atomically
   - Value exchange
-    - `exchange()` gets an old value, stores a new value and returs the old value
+    - `exchange()` gets an old value, stores a new value and returns the old value
   - Compare and swap
     - `compare_exchange_strong()` takes an expected value and desired value as arguments
       - If the value is not the expected value, it returns false and assigns current value to the first parameter.
-      - Otherwise sets the new value and returns true.
+      - Otherwise, sets the new value and returns true.
         ```cpp
         // Possible implementation - pseudocode
         auto compare_exchange_strong(T& oldValue, T newValue) -> bool {